 The financial services, payments and payment technology industries are highly competitive, and our payment services and solutions compete against all forms of financial services and payment systems, including cash and checks and electronic, mobile, e-commerce and integrated payment platforms.
 Many of the areas in which we compete are evolving rapidly with changing and disruptive technologies, shifting user needs, and frequent introductions of new products and services.
 We compete against a wide range of businesses with varying roles within the payments value chain.
 If we are unable to differentiate ourselves from our competitors and drive value for our customers, we may not be able to compete effectively.
 Our competitors may introduce their own value-added or other innovative services or solutions more effectively than we do, which could adversely impact our current competitive position and prospects for growth.
 Our competitors also may be able to offer and provide services that we do not offer.
 We also compete against new entrants that have developed alternative payment systems, e-commerce payment systems, payment systems for mobile devices and customized integrated software payment solutions.
-Failure to compete effectively against any of these competitive threats could adversely affect our business, financial condition or results of operations.
-In addition, some of our competitors are larger and/or have greater financial resources than us, enabling them to maintain a wider range of product offerings, mount extensive promotional campaigns and be more aggressive in offering products and services at lower rates, which may adversely affect our business, financial condition or results of operations.
+Failure to compete effectively against any of these competitive threats could adversely affect our business, financial condition or results of product offerings, mount extensive promotional campaigns and be more aggressive in offering products and services at lower rates, which may adversely affect our business, financial condition or results of operations.